SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Sending Domain**

-The master account may provision sending domains on behalf of the subaccount using the UI or sending domains API by including the X-MSYS-SUBACCOUNT HTTP header.
+The master account may provision sending domains on behalf of the subaccount using the app or sending domains API by including the X-MSYS-SUBACCOUNT HTTP header.

-When a sending domain is created it will be associated with the designated subaccount provided in the X-MSYS-SUBACCOUNT HTTP header (API) or the subaccount field in the UI.
+When a sending domain is created it will be associated with the designated subaccount provided in the X-MSYS-SUBACCOUNT HTTP header (API) or the subaccount field in the app.
 If the header is not included in the API call, the sending domain will instead be associated to the master account.

 If you wish to associate a sending domain to a different subaccount, the sending domain must be deleted and re-created with the desired subaccount ID assigned to it.

 **Note**: The master account can create a sending domain and leave it assigned to the master account.
-The master account can then set a flag in either the API or the UI to indicate that the sending domain can be used by all of their subaccounts and the master account.
-In the API, the field is called "shared with subaccounts" and in the UI, there is a checkbox labeled "**share with subaccounts**                 ".
+The master account can then set a flag in either the API or the app to indicate that the sending domain can be used by all of their subaccounts and the master account.
+In the API, the field is called "shared with subaccounts" and in the app, there is a checkbox labeled "**share with subaccounts**                 ".
 One of these must be enabled in order for both the master account and all subaccounts to be able to use the same sending domain.

 **Tracking Domains**

-The master account can perform CRUD (create/read/update/delete) operations on tracking domains for subaccounts in both the UI and API.
+The master account can perform CRUD (create/read/update/delete) operations on tracking domains for subaccounts in both the app and API.

 * The master account may assign a tracking domain to a subaccount upon creation.
 * The master account has the option to filter the list of tracking domains by subaccount.